singhs020/dotfiles/README.md

 # dotfiles
-dot files which use on regular basis
+it contains dot files which I use on regular basis. following is the list:

+- .gitignore
+- .eslintrc